 Before attending the site, it is vital that the inspecting engineer understands the nature and intent of the site inspection; as any review will be focused entirely on a sampling of the work available at the time.
 In order to accomplish the purpose of the inspection, where intrusive work is necessary, the inspecting engineer must have a thorough specification of what to do.

-As ambigously stated in the preceeding section, prior to carrying out a site inspection.
-It is necessary to consider the extent of what is to be inspected and the contractual requirements imposed upon the structural engineer .
-Is the structural engineer responsible for the formal approval of the site work for and on behalf of the contractor, or they are required to just carry out spot checks to ensure that the building complies with the design specification for and on behalf of the client?.
+As said earlier, prior to carrying out a site inspection, it is necessary to consider the extent of what is to be inspected and the contractual requirements imposed upon the structural engineer.
+Will the structural engineer be responsible for the formal approval of the site work for and on behalf of the contractor, or are will he be required to just carry out spot checks to ensure that the building complies with the design specification for and on behalf of the client?.

 Before conducting a site inspection, the structural engineer must have a clear understanding of the authority they have within the construction site.
 There are three points to consider for buildings under construction.